adelinapereteatcu/planable_homework/README.md

 meteor run
 ```

-To visualise the database run in another command prompt
+For visualising the database run in another command prompt:
 ```python
 meteor run
 ```

-To see the collections from the database run
+To see the collections from the database use the following command:
 ```python
 show collections
 ```